- You do not have any products in your shopping cart yet.

 Combination Options & Variants

-Matching this impressive "Fusion" Coffee Table, we offer other models in different sizes.
-This allows you to create harmonious combinations for your living space – from a single piece to a coordinated ensemble with matching "Fusion" Dining Tables or side tables.
+Matching this impressive Coffee Table "Fusion", we offer other models in different sizes.
+This allows you to create harmonious combinations for your living space – from a single piece to a coordinated ensemble with matching Dining Tables "Fusion" or side tables.

 Visit Our Showroom – Furniture with Character on 6,000 m²

-In our spacious furniture store in Detern (East Frisia), we present the "Fusion" Coffee Table and many other tables and furniture pieces made of solid wood, recycled materials, and handcrafted components.
+In our spacious furniture store in Detern (East Frisia), we present the Coffee Table "Fusion" and many other tables and furniture pieces made from solid wood, recycled materials, and handcrafted components.
 Additionally, you will find an extensive decoration section to stylishly complement your furnishing ideas.

-Example: "Fusion" Coffee Table in 120 x 80 cm format made of recycled wood, solid 8 cm
+Example: Coffee Table "Fusion" in size 120 x 80 cm made of recycled wood, solid 8 cm

 Of course, all dining tables, coffee tables, and design tables offered by Tischonkel can be viewed in our showroom in Detern (East Frisia).